 - Go to the left-hand sidebar to limit or target your search:

-- You may limit your search to items in Golden Library only by checking the Catalog Only box on the main search screen or under the Refine Your Search section.
+- Limit your search to items in Golden Library only by checking the Catalog Only box

 Once your search results are displayed, you need to access or locate the material.

 - For journal articles, click any PDF, HTML, LinkSource, Linked Full Text, View this record from... , Online Access link to view full-text articles.
-If no full-text link is available, click the "Place an ILL Request" link, when visible, if you wish to request the article via Interlibrary Loan (ILL).
-Be advised that Linked Full Text and LinkSource links provide full text only about 50% of the time.
+If no full-text link is available, you may place an Interlibrary Loan (ILL) request.
+Be advised that Linked Full Text and LinkSource links provide full text only about 50% of the time (there is no login.)

 - For eBooks, if an "eBook Full Text" link is visible, click the link and read it online.
 The eBook Full Text links constitute only a small portion of eBooks that we have available.
 To access additional eBooks, see the Online Periodical Databases section for instructions.

 - For electronic resources, click the Online Access link which takes you to an external full-text source.